-A draft website has been prepared: it can be accessed via the following, temporary link - http://oz9kzacwxn.preview.infomaniak.website/.
-The website provides an easily accessible summary on the evaluation and SIA process, information on past and upcoming consultation events and a feedback mechanism.
+The website can be accessed at the following web address: http://research-sia-esa.eu/en/.
+The website provides an easily accessible summary on the evaluation and SIA process, information on past and upcoming consultation events and a feedback mechanism (the site is in English, and French pages are currently in preparation).
 All final reports will be made public on the website.
 Other relevant outputs, including regular updates on the SIA process and findings and documentation sources, will be published on the SIA website.
 Moreover, the website will contain a feed for the project Twitter account.
 All meetings with civil society (in the EU and in ESA partner states) will be appropriately announced on the SIA website.
 Traffic on the website (including the country of origin of viewers) will be tracked using Google Analytics.
 This will be done in a manner which protects personal data and adheres to data protection rules.